Tenant Move In Checklist

 • Outlets/Switches

-How to Use a Move In Checklist
+How To Use a Move In Checklist

 Completing Repairs and Cleaning Recorded on the Move In Checklist

-3. Landlord Responsibilities.
-Provide specific detail as to what repair or cleaning will be completed (e.g. Landlord will replace the front left burner on the kitchen stove).
+3. Note the specific action to be completed (e.g., “landlord will replace the front left burner on the kitchen stove”).

-When to Send a Move In Checklist
+When To Send a Move In Checklist

 What Comes After the Move In Inspection?